sdncoder/sdncoder.github.io/wiki/sr_mpls.md

 * source routing paradigm.
 * head-end node chooses path and steers a packet by inserting an ordered list of segments in the packet header.
 * nodes on path do not maintain state information.
-* a segment is an instruction.
+* a segment is an instruction that a node executes on an imcomming packet.
 *